RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/spec-structure/unit1/1-the-characteristics-of-contemporary-processors-input-output-and-storage-devices/1.1-structure-and-function-of-the-processor/CPU-COMPONENTS.md

 **Started 2024-03-23**

-- [ ] **if this box is unchecked, this file has not been fact checked by a teacher. if you're a teacher familiar with OCR H446, submit a pull request!**
+- [ ] **If this box is unchecked, this file has not been fact checked by a teacher.
+If you're a teacher familiar with OCR H446, submit a pull request or email me! <eggsim49@gmail.com>**

 ## CPU components